microsoft/Tx/Doc/WhenToUse.md

 Tx.Core adds the following new features to Rx:

-* Support for **Multiplexed** sequences (single sequence containing events of different types in order of occurence).
+* Support for **Multiplexed** sequences (single sequence containing events of different types in order of occurrence).
 The simplest example of turning multiplexd sequence into type-specific Obseravable-s is the [Demultiplexor](http://tx.codeplex.com/SourceControl/latest#Source/Tx.Core/Demultiplexor.cs)
-* Merging **multiple input files** in order of occurence - e.g. two log files
+* Merging **multiple input files** in order of occurrence - e.g. two log files
 * **Heterogeneous** Inputs - e.g. queries across some log files (.evtx) and some traces (.etl)
 * **Single-pass-read** to answer multiple queries on file(s)
 * **Scale in # of queries**.
 This is side effect of the above, which applies to both real-time and single-read of past history